Supporting your transition to the new Profession Map

 The impact of the new Profession Map on qualifications

-Although the new Profession Map will launch in November 2018, new qualifications will not launch until Autumn 2020.
-Rest assured – present CIPD qualifications (those based on the 2013 Profession Map) will still remain valid and relevant.
+We are currently developing new CIPD qualifications based on the new Profession Map.
+But rest assured – present CIPD qualifications (those based on the 2013 Profession Map) will still remain valid and relevant.
 That’s because, though the new Profession Map will have a different foundation to the 2013 Map, we’ve brought all of the most comprehensive content associated with the 2013 Map forward into the new Profession Map.

 We regularly review our professional qualifications to keep them up to date with the latest research and thinking, which is why new CIPD qualifications will be based on the new Profession Map.